AnilNITT/Ecommerce-MERNStack_Project/README.md

 </h1>

 Hi!
-My name is **Anil Patidar**, I have created this tutorial to teach MERN Stack for free.
+My name is **Anil Patidar**, I have created this tutorial for MERN Stack .

 # Prerequisite